 First-Trimester Exams and Tests

-At each prenatal visit during your first-trimester, you'll be weighed and have your blood pressure checked.
+At each prenatal visit during your first trimester, you'll be weighed and have your blood pressure checked.
 Your urine may also be checked for bacteria, protein, or sugar.
-Your doctor will monitor your fetus's growth by measuring the height of your uterus (fundal height) above your pubic bone.

-Using a Doppler ultrasound, you should be able to hear your fetus's heartbeat as early as weeks 10 to 12.
-By the 20th week, the fetal heart tone is strong enough to hear with a specialized stethoscope (fetoscope).
+As early as weeks 10 to 12, you may be able to hear your baby's heartbeat using a Doppler ultrasound.
+By the 20th week, the heart tone is strong enough to hear with a special type of stethoscope.

 To learn more about Healthwise, visit Healthwise.org.